DaveL17/IndigoLogViewer/readme.md

 <img src="src/Screenshot with Modal.png" alt="Screenshot with Modal" width="800" height="600">

 #### Columns
-Both the timestamp and slass columns are sortable in place.
+Both the timestamp and class columns are sortable in place.
 You can click on the column heading to sort the data.
 You can sort only one column at a time.
 Additionally, both columns are resizeable if needed.

 ### Compatability